 - Serve warm with butter, raw honey, pumpkin butter or all-fruit preserves

-I created a natural fruit soda recipe, using my new Sodastream, that is a great alternative to syrup sweetened beverages.
+To go with the pumpkin raisin biscuits, I created a natural fruit soda recipe, using my new Sodastream.
+It is a great alternative to syrup sweetened beverages.
 My daughter gave it a, kid-approved, two thumbs up!

 1 cup sparkling water